When to Move from Assisted Living to Nursing Home?

 Making the decision to move to an assisted living facility or nursing home can be daunting for both the individual and their family.
 It’s important that everyone involved understands the different types of care available and how they can help support the individual’s health and wellbeing.
 This guide provides an overview of assisted living, nursing homes, and long-term care options, as well as discussing the costs, services, and quality of care associated with each.

 Assisted living is a type of residential facility that provides assistance with everyday activities such as bathing, dressing, managing medications or mobility assistance.
+An assisted living community offers a supportive environment for seniors, emphasizing opportunities for socialization and personalized care plans to maintain independence and well-being.
+Assisted living residents benefit from improved quality of life and the flexibility to transition to higher levels of care if needed.
 Nurses, doctors, social workers, and other staff are on site to provide medical care.
 Residents usually have access to communal areas and activities, and may be able to live independently within their own apartments.

 A nursing home is generally more restrictive than an assisted living facility as it provides 24/7 nursing care.
 Residents typically receive more hands-on assistance with basic functions such as eating and moving around, as well as medical care.
 They usually live in private or semi-private rooms equipped with special features like call buttons for assistance.